-Although I work for a tech-driven insurance software company, I love living in the country with my wonderful wife, Megan.
+Although I work for a product analytics company founded near San Francisco, I love living in the country with my wonderful wife, Megan.
 We have a farm with cattle, sheep, and a couple dogs and cats.
 When we aren’t doing something outside, we love to cook together.
-Working for a remote company has given me a great opportunity to work with brilliant people across the world, and its let us have the kind of life we want for our daughter.
+Working for a virtual-first company has given me a great opportunity to work with brilliant people across the world, and its let us have the kind of life we want for our daughter.

 Like most folks, my path to working on digital products was winding.
 I went to the University of Missouri to study Journalism.
 Working on stories, and in a newsroom, taught me some great lessons about communication, and I still consider myself a tough editor.
 Being introduced to copy editing also led to me learning about print design, and ultimately magazine design was the focus of my graduate degree.